Decoding Silence: Do Deaf Babies Cry and How?

 Cochlear Implants: Opening Up a Whole New Sound World

-Some parents are all about getting cochlear implants for their deaf babies, and it’s a game-changer for them.
-We’re talking about these emotional rollercoaster stories where getting these implants early on totally changes the game for these kids.
-Like, they start picking up spoken language skills like it’s nothing.
+Some parents are really on board with getting cochlear implants for their deaf little ones, and it makes a huge difference.
+You hear these powerful stories where getting the implants early completely transforms things for these kids.
+They start picking up spoken language skills with ease, like it’s second nature.

-How do deaf babies communicate if they don’t cry in the same way as hearing babies?
+How do babies with hearing loss communicate if they don’t cry in the same way as other babies?

 Can babies who can’t hear talk with signs?
 When’s the right time to start teaching ’em?